 Martin Dunes | Marina

+Martin Dunes is an important component of protected sand dune ecosystems along the arc of the Monterey Bay State Seashore.
 Since 2000, BSLT has protected 125 acres at Martin Dunes adjacent to the USFWS Salinas River National Wildlife Refuge on the Monterey Bay coastline.
 The sandy dunes closest to the beach serve as ideal habitats for snowy plovers and are protected from human disturbance, dogs, horses, hunting, etc.

 Stewardship strategies are paying off

 Successful dune restoration efforts implemented by Big Sur Land Trust make Martin Dunes a model for land stewardship in coastal habitats.
 Part of the Monterey Bay Dunes Complex – the largest coastal dune system in California, with a high concentration of rare, threatened, and endangered species – Martin Dunes is considered some of the best quality remaining dune habitat within this landscape.